New Patient Appointments

 You can expect to hear back from me within 1-2 business days, during those hours!

 I currently have a waitlist for new patient appointments!
-You can read more about how it works below, or you can head right to the waitlist to sign up to be notified when I have openings.
-I hope to have some availability in June, but don’t have a firm date at this time.
-Those on the email waitlist will get first access to open appointments!
+You can read more about how it works below, or you can head directly to the waitlist to sign up and be notified when openings become available.

 I hope to connect with you soon!